kevinch/emtalks/pages/posts/new-company-week-3.md

 Thankfully, several coworkers were key in saying that this state was normal.
 My direct leader told me to go slow.
 Read.
 Present myself and get to know people.
 Enjoy the moment.
 Things will naturally speed up.

-My director of engineering told me he was not expecting me to be 100% productive before two or three months.
+My director of engineering told me he was not expecting a 100% productive state before two or three months.

-All the fellow leaders around me were happy to get to know me and recalled their first weeks within the company.
+All my fellow leaders were happy to get to know me and recalled their first weeks within the company.
 All the same.

 Looking from above, it makes sense to remember that companies hire experienced managers for the long run.
 I am not a freelancer to produce straight away tons of lines of code from the second day.
 This time has passed.